simondparsons/hyperspectral/README.md

               extraction of gain data.
-TBC, I didn't change any of the structures, just changed what elements are read from the header file into the existing structure replacing some stuff that isn't needed for viewer.py.
+TBC, I didn't change any of the structures, just changed what elements are read from the header file into the existing structure replacing some stuff that I was not using.
 This might cause problems down the line.
-To use this, it needs to be copied into envi.py It only needs to be used with convert.py, otherwise original-envi.py is fine.
+To use this code, the script needs to be copied into envi.py It only needs to be used with convert.py, otherwise original-envi.py is fine.